FREQUENTLY ASKED QUESTIONS (FAQs)

 16. Is this a Christian group?
 Are the teachers Christians?

 Students of any religious belief are welcome to take classes with us.
-Most of our families are Christians; many semesters, all are.

 17. Who is currently on the leadership team for Bristol Acacemy?